Stepping into your freshman year on a college campus is truly unlike anything else. Everything is completely new. Everything is completely unknown.

 Having all the answers isn’t necessary; but if there’s one thing to have the answers for, it’s the resurrection of Jesus Christ.
 Hone in on the resurrection.
 Draw every argument back to it.
 Every argument is much less significant compared to the argument of the resurrection.

 Why?
-Because if it’s true, then it doesn’t matter what your professor says at the end of the day.
-Christianity is objective truth.
-If the resurrection is true, then Jesus is who he said he is, which means you can trust him.
+Because if it’s true, then Christianity is objective truth.
 End of story.
+If the resurrection is true, then Jesus is who he said he is, which means you can trust him–even with the doubts you can’t seem to shake at the moment.
 The resurrection is the hinge upon which everything else in Christianity hangs.

 Go buy Reason for God by Tim Keller, and read 10 pages a night.
 It will not only encourage you personally, it will also equip you to “give an account for the hope to which you have been called” (1 Peter 3:15).